icco/resume/resume.md

 Fall 2006 - Spring 2011
 California Polytechnic State University, San Luis Obispo

-## Systems Proficiency
+## Proficiency

-**Programming Languages**

- > Proficient in:  PHP, Ruby, SML/NJ, HTML, CSS, JavaScript, C, Java, SQL (MySQL, SQLite), Bash

- > Experience with: F#, Python, C++, MongoDB

-**Software**

- > I have experience using most modern development tools including Eclipse, Vim, Git and SVN.
-I have been using Linux for both personal and server use since 2002.
-I am also capable of using the majority of the Adobe Creative Suite.
+I have been writing code, running servers and experimenting with new software since 2002.
+Most recently the majority of code I have written has been in Java, Ruby, Javascript and Bash, but I have experience in C, Python, SML/NJ, C++, SQL and F#.

 ## Experience

+### Google.com, San Francisco, CA

+#### Software Engineer - August 2011 to Present

-### Punchd & Google.com, Mountain View, CA
+### Punchd, Mountain View, CA

-#### Software Engineer - May 2011 to present
+#### Software Developer - May 2011 to July 2012

 I was [Punchd](http://getpunchd.com)'s backend and operations engineer until we were acquired by Google in July 2011.
-At Google I have been working on merging Google's scale with Punchd's ingenuity and speed to help redefine loyalty.
+Once at Google I continued to maintain Punchd's servers, backend API and web frontend.
+I also helped implement a version of Punchd built on Google's infrastructure, but it was never released.

 ### iFixit.com, San Luis Obispo CA